OmBandiwan/Git-tutorial2/Readme.md

 #Repo which is created locally

-THis is new branch demo
+This is new branch demo